 MONDAY, SEPT.
 25 – Collaborative Workshop on Creative and Scholarly Practice.
 Interdisciplinary collaboration between artists and scholars of different disciplines provokes questions about combined methodologies, shared creative and academic practices, and methods of communication.
 This presentation brings four different communities of creative practice: two Indigenous performers, Kwena Boivin and Owen Ma; Juno Award-winning Jazz saxophonist and composer Joel Miller; historian Dr. Ann Waltner and literary scholar John Watkins (University of Minnesota); and early music performers Linda Pearse and Vicki St. Pierre with the ensemble ¡Sacabuche!
 Brunton, 12:30 p.m.

 WEDNESDAY, SEPT.
 27 – Mid-Week Music - Guest Recital: Christianne Rushton, mezzo-soprano, and Robert Kortgaard, piano.
-Works by Donizetti, Korngold, and a world premiere by Canadian Jeff Enns.
+Exploring Canadian Compositions for Voice and Piano - including Fleming’s The Confession Stone, excerpts from Raum’s Men I Have Known, and the world première of Instructions by composer Jeff Enns.
 Brunton, 4 p.m.

 THURSDAY, SEPT.
 28 – Voice Master Class: Mezzo-soprano Christianne Rushton works with students from the Bachelor of Music program.
 Brunton, 10:30 a.m.

 FRIDAY, SEPT.
 29 - Brass Master Class: Trombonist Cory Mixdorf works with students from the Bachelor of Music program.
 Brunton, 2:30 p.m.